elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Map uses the algorithm SameValueZero.
+  <div><strong>Interview Response:</strong> Map uses the algorithm 'SameValueZero'.
 It is roughly the same as strict equality ===, but the difference is that NaN is considered equal to NaN.
 So, NaN can be used as the key as well.
 This algorithm cannot be changed or customized.
 </div>
   </div>
 </details>